kitku15/GastruloidKit/README.md

 ```

 ## Preprocessing
-Before this library is used, the user will have to manually crop, adjust and create binary masks for all channels in the image using ImageJ.
-First you will have to convert all your .czi images into .tiff as GastruloidKit takes images in .tiff format.
-Arrange all of your czi files in a specific directory in this format:
+The preprocessing section of the workflow involves using both **ImageJ** and GastruloidKit in **Python**. **ImageJ** is used to manually crop, adjust and scale your images as well as generating binary masks for each channel.

+In summary, this is what you will do step by step:
+1. **Convert your images with GastruloidKit**: All `.czi` files must first be converted into .tiff, since GastruloidKit only accepts .tiff input.
+GastruloidKit has a function for this
+2. **Crop, adjust and scale images in ImageJ**: a tutorial on how to do that will be here [ImageJ_GastruloidKit_tutorial](https://docs.google.com/document/d/1LvXgfY4J6XFhC1LLktmw8N-1fBrI3O6e-Ck8_1cskTw/edit?usp=sharing).
+3. **Split tiff into channels with GastruloidKit**: Split your adjusted image with multiple channels into multiple images with 1 channel each.
+4. **Make masks in ImageJ**: Make a binary mask for each channel split previously.
+Tutorial for this also in the link above.

+Lets start **step 1** by placing all your `.czi` images into a dedicated directory following this structure:

 ```
 CHIP_REPEATS
 ├── 1